The-Domecode/top100tech/readme.md

 To show that DomeCode is THE THING to work on, get in on it early.

 Qt app - More like Apple News app but with links to projects and stuff on HN.

+Note : All further development will take place on the DomeCode CLI repository.